Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Common Exceptions

-Please view the [exceptions](./azure/servicebus/exceptions.py) file for detailed descriptions of our common Exception types.
+Please view the [exceptions reference docs][exception_reference] for detailed descriptions of our common Exception types.

 ## Next steps